 Should they decide to keep it under their mattress, the printing would have absolutely no effect on the economy.

 It is not ultimately the printing of money that creates inflation in a closed-off economy.
 It is what you make of it.

 Because of the supply and demand equilibrium.

-In 2007 for example, the economy was running well and everyone thought the oil reserves were emptying off super fast (it was BS btw, we have since discovered plenty of oil that we will probably never burn), so oil enjoyed high demand and was therefore quite expensive.
+In 2007 for example, the economy was running well and everyone thought the oil reserves were emptying off super fast.
+As a result, oil enjoyed high demand and became more expensive.